aserto-dev/aserto-idp/README.md

 *        aserto:0.0.11
          aserto:0.0.10
 ```
-where `*` simbolize the version that is currently on the system.
+where `*` symbolize the version that is currently on the system.

 ---
 ## The config